Telecommuting – A Necessary Option, But Beware of Certain Legal Issues

-There is no question that telecommuting has become a necessary, and in many cases, the only option for employers to keep their workforce going.
+There is no question that telecommuting has become a necessity.
+In many cases, it’s the only option for employers to keep their workforce going.
 In doing so, I want to remind employers of some legal considerations.

-Also, ideally, an employer would have a specific written agreement with any telecommuter that details the parameters and expectations of the relationship, such as whether the work is to be done exclusively from home or whether the employee will be expected to spend a certain number of hours in the workplace;
+- Whether the work is to be done exclusively from home or whether the employee can expect to spend a certain number of hours in the workplace

 Other Legal Considerations

 An employee working out of the home is covered by workers’ compensation insurance like an employee working in an office would be.
 However, it can be more difficult to determine whether an injury at home arises from the course of work because of the interaction between business and personal activities.

 For instance, an employee might slip on ice going to the mailbox.
 They may argue the injury is work-related because they retrieved mail expected from the employer.
 If the employee also receives personal mail at the same mailbox, there is a question as to whether the activity was work-related or personal.

 There is also the potential that injuries that occur while the employee travels from home to the office would be work-related.
 Although such injuries normally do not arise out of and in the course of employment based on the “coming and going” rule.

 That analysis is based on the premise that the employee’s primary worksite is the office.
 If the primary worksite is the home, an injury the employee sustains on the way to the office might be work-related.
 Questions as to whether an injury occurred are complicated by a lack of witnesses and access to investigative information.